The History of Presbyterian Federal Chaplaincy

 The Council represents the sponsoring denominations in matters that pertain to the chaplains and the church members serving in the Armed Forces, the Department of Veterans Affairs, and the Civil Air Patrol.
 The Council serves as a liaison with the Chiefs of Chaplains of the Army, Navy and the Air Force; with the Department of Veterans Affairs Director of Chaplaincy Services; with the Armed Forces Chaplains Board of the Department of Defense; with the Civil Air Patrol; and with other government agencies as required.

 The Presbyterian Federal Chaplaincy Today

 In 2011, the makeup of the Council changed: the Associate Reformed Presbyterian Church withdrew from the Council while the Korean Presbyterian Church Abroad joined the Council.
 The Council works with all four Presbyterian bodies and consults with committees, study groups, and commissions of the denominations.
-The Council is a part of the National Conference on Ministry to the Armed Forces (NCMAF), an ecumenical organization of 216 endorsing agencies.
-We are also participants in the Endorsers Conference for Veterans Affairs Chaplaincy (ECVAC) working with all faiths groups that provide chaplains for the Department of Veteran Affairs.
-In 2012, the Council adopted the nickname “Presbyterians Caring for Chaplains and Military Personnel” to better reflect our mission.
+We are participants in the Endorsers Conference for Veterans Affairs Chaplaincy (ECVAC) working with all faiths groups that provide chaplains for the Department of Veteran Affairs.
 In 2015 the Council also picked up the responsibility to endorse chaplains for the PCUSA and CPC who wished to serve as Federal Prison Chaplains.